BND Hamburger Icon

 What is inventory management?

-Inventory management involves having enough products to meet demand and having your products available in the correct location when they’re needed.
+Inventory management means keeping enough products or materials in stock to meet demand and having them available in the correct location when they’re needed.

-If you don’t have enough of a product, you’ll lose sales.
+For retail operations, this means ensuring every location has what it needs to serve customers without over-ordering and eating up storage space.
+You’ll lose sales if you don’t have enough of an in-demand product.
 Your customers will start shopping with your competitors, and your customer satisfaction and reviews will suffer.

 When thinking about inventory management, consider these key components.

-• Visibility: Know what you have specifically, and be aware of where your products are located.
+• Visibility: Know what you have, and be aware of where your products are located.

 • Inventory: Make an educated guess about how much of each item you’ll need to meet demand within a specific time period.

-• Purchasing/replenishing: Know when stock must be purchased in order to arrive in time to meet demand.
+• Purchasing/replenishing: Know when stock must be purchased in order to arrive in time to meet business needs.

 • Storage: Figure out how much room you have to store inventory, and send your products to an appropriate storage area if necessary.